Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 Mature Mound Spread

 The most important number for big leaved hostas is the mature width of the clump.
-Varieties like T Rex can reach 70-80 inches, while Frances Williams spreads to 36-42 inches.
+Varieties like Blue Angel can reach roughly 48 inches wide, while Frances Williams spreads to 36-42 inches.
 For a dramatic, specimen effect, look for a spread of at least 36 inches.
 Smaller varieties in the 18-24 inch range are better for edging or filling narrow spaces.
-Always check the spread before planting to ensure you have enough room for the plant to reach its full genetic potential.
+Always check the seller’s published spread before planting to ensure you have enough room for the plant to reach its full genetic potential — and be skeptical of listings that don’t publish a mature size at all.

 Leaf Texture & Variegation